Today I have a mega exciting Photoshop Tutorial for you.

 For today I’ll be showing you how to add some crazy Plasma Effects to your Images.

-You can use these effects in many ways Crystal Balls like myself or somebody could be holding the plasma Image as I’ve seen on a few YouTube Videos and peoples Photoshop Art work out there.
+display one object in specific color or colorsects in many ways Crystal Balls like myself or somebody could be holding the plasma Image as I’ve seen on a few YouTube Videos and peoples Photoshop Art work out there.

 The one I was tempted to do but decided on the current image was a frozen Ice Bubble, I thought that would have been pretty cool until I decided to stick with the image I have below.

 I decided to stick with this image because I liked the color and I wanted to experiment with color combinations, so there’s also going to be a slight color theory lesson in this tutorial also without meaning to.

 The Ice one would have been very cool and all but I would have been dealing with very little to go by in terms of the color palette available in that image as most of the image is basically just white.

 So that’s just a few ideas for you to think about as you follow along.